thunkii/resonances/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Resonances](https://github.com/smirik/resonances/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/smirik/resonances/actions/workflows/ci.yml)

 `resonances` is an open-source package dedicated to the identification of mean-motion resonances of small bodies.
 Many examples are for the Solar system; however, you might use the package for any possible planetary system, including exoplanets.
+This version has been mildly changed by thunkii.

 For more information, [read the documentation](https://smirik.github.io/resonances/).